No more deaths recorded in Coventry

 There were no more coronavirus deaths recorded over the latest weekly period in Coventry.

-A total of 948 people had died in the area when the UK coronavirus dashboard was updated on December 15 (Thursday) – which was unchanged from on the week before.
+A total of 948 people had died in the area when the UK coronavirus dashboard was updated on December 22 (Thursday) – which was unchanged from on December 15.

 Advertisement